PTCInc/vuforia-engine/.github/ISSUE_TEMPLATE/1--bug-report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Workaround**
+Is there currently a workaround that you're using?

-**Additional context**
+**Additional comments**
-Add any other context about the problem here.
+Add any other details about the problem here.